 At the Watson Institute, preparing students to transition into adulthood is an essential element of everything we do in the classroom.
 Supporting students in the years leading up to graduation helps them build the developmental and vocational skills to find success outside of school.

 Whether a student transitions directly into employment or pursues post-secondary or vocational education, Watson is dedicated to preparing them before they transition into adulthood.

 Developing Vocational Skills Through Makerspace Education

-Through the Makerspace Education curriculum, our students are learning practical and vocational skills, as well as learning fundamental skills such as problem solving, creative thinking, working with peers cooperatively, and starting and finishing a task.
-These are developmental abilities that will continue to serve our students throughout their lives.
+Through the Makerspace curriculum, students are learning practical and vocational skills in addition to learning fundamental skills like problem-solving, creative thinking, working with peers cooperatively, and starting and finishing tasks.
+Developmental abilities like these will continue to serve our students throughout their lives.

-Over the past two years, special education teachers and staff at Friendship Academy have learned a lot about the way our students approach tasks and assignments through their involvement with the Makerspace Education curriculum.
-One of the biggest lessons learned is the way our students approach creative problem solving.
+Special education teachers and staff at Friendship Academy continue to gain valuable insights into the way their students approach tasks and assignments through their involvement with the Makerspace educational curriculum.
+One of the key takeaways has been the way students approach creative problem-solving.

-Often times, our students are more comfortable following set instructions to complete a task.
-Makerspace Education gives them the outlet to think independently and practice their problem solving skills.
-This initiative is teaching students to use their imagination and think creatively to accomplish a task.
-As they see success with these projects, not only are they learning valuable practical skills, they’re also building self-confidence and a better self-image with each completed project.
+Often, students at Friendship are more comfortable following set instructions to complete a task.
+The Makerspace curriculum gives them the outlet to think independently and approach problem-solving from their unique perspective.
+This initiative is helping our students use their imagination and use creative approaches to complete tasks.
+As students experience success with Makerspace projects, their self-confidence is building, helping their overall self-image grow more positively.